kalley/jquery_wherenow/README.md

                     start: new Date('2010-08-26 13:00:00'),
                     // optional, and used by the plugin
                     end: new Date('2010-08-26 14:00:00'),
-                    success: function(whereNow, coordinates) {}, // This overwrites the location success method
+                    success: function(whereNow, location) {}, // This overwrites the location success method
                     // now, whatever else you want
                     name: 'Session 1'
                 },